chisness/maxchiswick/_pages/home.md

 # Personal Blog

-[Chisness.com](https://chisness.com): Operating since at least 2002, some years drastically more active than others.
+[Chisness.com](https://chisness.com) (also available at [chis.biz](https://chis.biz)): Operating since at least 2002, some years drastically more active than others.
 Converting to Substack now.
-Will be a potpourri of trip reports, weird food optimization, AI stuff, etc.
+Will be a mix of trip reports, optimization of things like food, AI stuff, etc.

 # Travel